 Video of Emily Esfahani Smith's keynote presentation and Q&A session is available to the DePaul University community (requires Campus Connect authentication).

 Emily Esfahani Smith is a journalist and the author of The Power of Meaning

 (Crown).
 In this book, Smith argues that the unending pursuit of happiness has distracted us from what really matters—the search for meaning in life.
 Smith draws on psychology, philosophy and literature—as well as her own reporting—to write about the human experience.
 Her writing has appeared in the Wall Street Journal, New York Times, The Atlantic, The New Criterion, and other publications.

 She is also an editor at the Stanford University's Hoover Institution, where she advises the Ben Franklin Circles project, a collaboration with the 92nd Street Y and Citizen University to build civic engagement in local communities.
 Smith was born in Zurich, Switzerland, and grew up in Montreal, Canada.
 She now lives in Washington DC with her husband.
 A graduate of Dartmouth College, she earned a master of applied positive psychology from the University of Pennsylvania.

-This year the conference is partnering with Explore Your Purpose, a mission-based initiative at DePaul supported by a grant from the Council of Independent Colleges’ Network for Vocation in Undergraduate Education (NetVUE) and the Lilly Endowment Inc.
+This year the conference partnered with Explore Your Purpose, a mission-based initiative at DePaul supported by a grant from the Council of Independent Colleges’ Network for Vocation in Undergraduate Education (NetVUE) and the Lilly Endowment Inc.

-The conference is jointly sponsored by Faculty Instructional Technology Services (FITS) and the Office for Teaching, Learning and Assessment (TLA).
-Student Affairs, the University-Center for Writing-based Learning (UCWbL), and Faculty Council's Committee on Learning and Teaching (COLT) contribute to the planning of the conference.
-The Quality of Instruction Council (QIC) provides financial assistance.
+The conference was also jointly sponsored by Faculty Instructional Technology Services (FITS) and the Office for Teaching, Learning and Assessment (TLA).
+Student Affairs, the University-Center for Writing-based Learning (UCWbL), and Faculty Council's Committee on Learning and Teaching (COLT) contributed to the planning of the conference, and the Quality of Instruction Council (QIC) provided financial assistance.